CSC09555-v01.jpg

 After years of working as a nanny for multiple families while she attended college, Nicole discovered a passion for working with young children.
 She combines this passion with her music through multiple outreach initiatives, including as part of the Grant Park Orchestra’s “Classical Campers” arts immersion program, where she serves dozens of children each summer through interactive workshops and engaged musical storytelling.
 While with the Oregon Symphony, Nicole participated in The Lullaby Project which is conceived through Carnegie Hall's Weill Music Institute.
 Oregon Symphony musicians worked with local singer-songwriters, mothers, fathers and parents-to-be at Portland Homeless Family Solutions to create lullabies for their children.
 In other communities, Nicole has performed in centers for children that have experienced trauma, giving concerts where the children can sing along.
 Spreading happiness and curiosity through music in these ways remains among the most gratifying of her work.

-A native of San Antonio, Texas, Nicole Haywood holds a Bachelor of Music degree from The University of Texas at Austin, where she studied with Kristin Wolfe Jensen, and a Master of Music degree from Rice University, where she studied with Benjamin Kamins.
+A native of San Antonio, Texas, Nicole Haywood Vera Tenorio holds a Bachelor of Music degree from The University of Texas at Austin, where she studied with Kristin Wolfe Jensen, and a Master of Music degree from Rice University, where she studied with Benjamin Kamins.
 Additional major teachers include Sharon Kuster and Mark Rogers.

 Recordings